LUXMAN Vintage Audio website®

 1: ^ Make a shield of metal around the FET transistor as shown on the picture and connect it to ground with the screw in the purple selection.

 Apply some glue to prevent rattling noise.

-Only if you have the 'hiss' problem replace T3 and T4 for low noise smd transistors.
+2: Only if you have the 'hiss' problem replace T3 and T4 for low noise (smd) transistors.

 The board has 1 FET and 3 smd transistors, thats the whole pre-amp.
 V

-After updating its still a cheap but quite good sounding mic.
+After updating its still a low-cost mic, however a quite good sounding and good usable mic.

 © PE1MMK Hans Hilberink, last update:16-10-2017.